 Who owns a graphic design, logo or infographic once it is completed?

-If you don’t have a written agreement with your client, ownership of the design may be ambiguous.
-The circumstances of the design commission and relationship with your client would have to be interpreted – and in a worst-case-scenario, decided by a court.
+If you don’t have a written agreement with your client, ownership and licensing rights to use the design may be ambiguous.
+The circumstances of the design commission and relationship with your client would have to be interpreted – and in a worst-case scenario, decided by a court.

 If you were engaged by the client through a freelance website like Upwork or design competition website like 99designs, then ownership of the design would be determined by their Terms & Conditions.
 In the case of 99designs, full ownership of the design is transferred to the client once final payment has been made and the terms are clearly laid out in their “Design Transfer Agreement”.

 We recommend that you always have a signed agreement (Graphic Design Agreement) with your client that clearly spells out ownership of the final design work and the associated rights that accompany that ownership.

 Do graphic designers own the copyright to their work?

 Firstly, not all creative work can be copyrighted.
 Copyright does not protect information, techniques, ideas, concepts or styles.
 For example, if a client hires you to discuss some ideas about possible imagery and designs to be used on a website, these ideas will not be protected by copyright.
 However, if you actually create the images, for example in a Proposal for your client, then these images themselves will have copyright rights and should be protected so that the client cannot provide them to another graphic artist or designer.